 The story of Olivier Giroud inspiring Montpellier to the title ahead of PSG

-Olivier Giroud may be peerless when it comes to appearance as the best looking man in football.
-Yet for a prolonged period of his Premier League tenure, Giroud has been overshadowed, at least in a footballing sense.
+Olivier Giroud may be peerless when it comes to appearance as the best-looking man in football.
+Yet for most of his Premier League tenure, Giroud was overshadowed, at least in a footballing sense.

 During his time with Montpellier between 2010 and 2012, however, Giroud wasn’t just the main man in front of the mirror, but also in front of goal.

 The France international, now second in his country’s all-time goalscoring chart behind only Thierry Henry, has only recently been truly recognised for his respectable goal-getting exploits wherever he has played.